artem701/pygad/docs/source/pygad.rst

 Run the Genetic Algorithm
 -------------------------

-After an instance of the ``pygad.GA`` class is created, the next step is to call the ``run()`` method as follows:
+After an instance of the ``pygad.pygad.GA`` class is created, the next step is to call the ``run()`` method as follows:

 .. code:: python